 The Knight-Hennessy Scholars program has announced 69 students from around the world for its second cohort of scholars.
 Knight-Hennessy Scholars receive full funding for graduate study at Stanford.
-The final cohort profile will be available after May 1.

-The 2019 Knight-Hennessy Scholars will pursue graduate degrees across the university at all seven of Stanford’s schools, with 27 percent earning degrees in Humanities and Sciences; 20 percent in Medicine; 19 percent in Engineering; 17 percent in Law; 12 percent in Business; 4 percent in Education; and 1 percent in Earth, Energy and Environmental Sciences.
+The 2019 Knight-Hennessy Scholars will pursue graduate degrees across the university at all seven of Stanford’s schools, with 26 percent earning degrees in Humanities and Sciences; 19 percent in Medicine; 22 percent in Engineering; 16 percent in Law; 12 percent in Business; 4 percent in Education; and 1 percent in Earth, Energy and Environmental Sciences.

 The program aims to develop an interdisciplinary community of future global leaders to address the world’s most complex challenges through collaboration and innovation.

 “We are impressed and humbled by what this new cohort of scholars has already achieved and inspired by their deeply rooted commitment to effect positive and lasting change in the world,” said John L. Hennessy, the Shriram Family Director of the Knight-Hennessy Scholars program.

 Short profiles of the 2019 Knight-Hennessy Scholars can be found here.

 This year, the Knight-Hennessy Scholars program received 4,424 applications, an increase of 23 percent from 2018.
 The primary selection criteria used to evaluate applicants were independence of thought, purposeful leadership, and a civic mindset.

 A profile of the 2019 Knight-Hennessy Scholars follows: